Marathi language: Corpus development

-Attempts have been made to create Corpus of Marathi.
+Attempts have been made to create a corpus of Marathi.
 One of the first efforts to make a corpus with Indian text was the Kolhapur Corpus of Indian English (Shastri, 1986).
 The corpus was developed at the university in Maharastra, but Indian English was studied.
 The IIT Bombay WordNet (IndoWordNet; Bhattacharya, 2010) project in Indian languages includes Marathi.
 WordNet do not give word counts for further useful data analysis.
 The raw text based corpus in Marathi (Ramamoorthy et al., 2019a) is based on sampled pages from different select books.
 This work is carried out at Central Institute of Indian Languages, Mysore.
 A corpus-based linguistic study at the University of Mumbai explores the language contact between English and Marathi by compiling and analysing an overarching corpus of English loan-words in Marathi existing between the years 2001 and 2020.
 The study also investigates the attitudes of Marathi speakers towards English loan-words in contemporary Marathi, attempting to understand their motivations for borrowing English words (Doibale, 2022).

 The work at University of Mumbai by Belhekar and Bhargava (2023) provided the first Marathi word count collection (Marathi WordCorp).
 The bag-of-words (BoW) model was used to make 1-gram (single-word) Marathi WordCorp.
 They used more than 700 complete works of literature.

 The Google Books Ngram Viewer (Michel et al., 2011) is a relatively new and advanced method that shows how the frequency of n-grams has changed over a specific period.
 There is no database of Indian languages in the Google Books Ngram viewer.
 The Indian Languages Word Corpus (ILWC) WebApp, which was made by Belhekar and Bhargava, shows how often words are used by decade from before 1920 to 2020.
 The limitation with the method is that it only gives researchers the raw OCR data to "combine and collapse frequencies of correctly and incorrectly recognised words" (p.
 2).